 3. To handle employee changes

-Sometimes, changing payroll frequency doesn’t affect all your employees.
+Sometimes, changing payroll frequency doesn’t affect all employees.
 When an employee’s position changes, you may need to change their pay frequency, too.

 Some businesses pay employees using different pay periods, depending on whether they are hourly vs. salary.